patrickkfkan/volumio-youtube2/README.md

 ### Changelog

+0.1.3
+- [Changed] Check audio URLs and refetch if 403 or 404 response encountered
+- [Changed] Update plugin for Volumio 3

 0.1.2
 - [Changed] More robust fetching of Mix playlists for autoplay
 - [Added] Google API Setup Guide button in plugin settings